run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_training_mpi_port-forward.md

 ### Examples

 ```
-# Forward connections from localhost:8080 to MPI training on port 8090:
+# Forward connections from localhost:8080 to training mpi on port 8090:
-runai training mpi port-forward mpi-training-01 --port 8080:8090 --address localhost
+runai training mpi port-forward mpi-01 --port 8080:8090 --address localhost

-# Forward connections from 0.0.0.0:8080 to MPI training on port 8080:
+# Forward connections from 0.0.0.0:8080 to mpi training on port 8080:
-runai training mpi port-forward mpi-training-01 --port 8080 --address 0.0.0.0 [requires privileges]
+runai training mpi port-forward mpi-01 --port 8080 --address 0.0.0.0 [requires privileges]

-# Forward multiple connections from localhost:8080 to MPI training on port 8090 and from localhost:6443 to MPI training on port 443:
+# Forward multiple connections from localhost:8080 to mpi training on port 8090 and from localhost:6443 to training mpi on port 443:
-runai training mpi port-forward mpi-training-01 --port 8080:8090 --port 6443:443 --address localhost
+runai training mpi port-forward mpi-01 --port 8080:8090 --port 6443:443 --address localhost
 ```

 ### Options